arturocs/new_interpreter/README.md

 # New Interpreter

-This project is a rewrite of my previous project [Toy Interpreter](https://github.com/arturocs/Toy-interpreter).
+This project is a rewrite/evolution of my previous project [Toy Interpreter](https://github.com/arturocs/Toy-interpreter).
 The goal of both projects is to create a dynamic programming language that is a mix between Rust, Javascript and Python.
 While toy interpreter was implemented from scratch and without references as a challenge, new interpreter uses libraries for the parser and lexer as well as other components.
 This decision was made in order to speed up development and performance, since the goal of new interpreter is not so much learning as getting a usable language.

 * The general syntax has been extracted from Rust: if, while, for, functions (fn) and closures (||{})